n8n-io/n8n-docs/docs/courses/level-two/chapter-1.md

 ///

 Data sent from one node to another is sent as an array of JSON objects.
-The elements in this collection are called [Items](/workflows/items/){:target="_blank"}.
+The elements in this collection are called items.

 <figure><img src="/_images/courses/level-two/chapter-one/explanation_items.png" alt="" style="width:100%"><figcaption align = "center"><i>Items</i></figcaption></figure>